 If you rent rather than own a home, having insurance protection for yourself and your possessions is still important.
 Much like homeowners insurance, renters insurance, also referred to as apartment insurance, protects you in unexpected events, such as: fire, theft, water damage and other unforeseen circumstances – situations your apartment owner’s policy doesn’t cover.
 Imagine going out to dinner or a family get-together, and when you return home, you’re greeted by the flashing lights of police cars and fire trucks.
 Building fires, floods, and other damage can happen anytime, anywhere.

-If you live in Illinois, Indiana, Kansas, Missouri, or Wisconsin and need renters insurance, you’ve come to the right place.
+If you live in Illinois or Indiana and need renters insurance, you’ve come to the right place.
 InsureOne can help you find a renters insurance policy in your state that fits your needs and budget.

 Renters insurance protects you from incidents that occur while you’re at home, too, such as a toaster catching on fire or if someone trips and falls in your apartment, leading to expensive medical bills or even a lawsuit; your renters insurance policy will provide you with coverage.

 Renters insurance also helps to pay for a place to stay if you are displaced from your apartment by something like a hurricane or major repair — up to a certain point.
 Some policies place time limits on how long they’ll cover expenses for staying in a new place, such as six months or a year, while others put a cap on the amount of money they’ll pay out.